Decadent Dairy Free Roasted Pumpkin Soup Recipe

 - This soup can last for up to 3 days when refrigerated.
 Freeze for up to 2 months.

-- Adding in 1/4 teaspoon of fresh bourbon and 1 teaspoon of fresh squeezed lemon juice right before serving, will give a pop of freshness if the soup has been previously made ahead.
+- Adding in 1/4 teaspoon of fresh bourbon and 1 teaspoon of freshly squeezed lemon juice right before serving, will give a pop of freshness if the soup has been previously made ahead.

 - Sugar pie pumpkins are a different species of pumpkin that are made for eating.
 They are not the same type of pumpkin that are traditionally used as Halloween jack-o-lanterns.